The Still Face Experiment and its Impact on Infant Development

 Tronick later published their findings in a peer reviewed journal in 1978.
 Since this publishing, the still face experiment has been replicated numerous times, supporting the earlier hypothesis and empirical results.

-Mother Infant Interaction
+โMother Infant Interaction

-Tronick’s findings suggested more than the simple negative response of an infant to a mother’s still face.
+โTronick’s findings suggested more than the simple negative response of an infant to a mother’s still face.
 Tronick was exploring the early social cognitions of an infant.
 Within the dawning moments of life, an infant begins social interaction.
 Tronick captured the emotional attunement, and dyadic regulation of a mother and child on video tape (new technology at the time).
+Tronick’s recordings captured the intimate cyclic ebb and flow of an infant and mother’s face to face interaction.

 In a 2010 article, Jason Goldman explains the deeper implications of the “still-face” studies.
-He wrote, “the still face experiment demonstrated that very young infants already have several basic building blocks of social cognition in place.: He continues by listing other contributing implications of Tronick’s study:
+He wrote, “The still face experiment demonstrated that very young infants already have several basic building blocks of social cognition in place.”
+He continues by listing other contributing implications of Tronick’s study:

 - the study suggested that infants “have some sense of the relationship between facial expression and emotion, that they have some primitive social understanding, and that they are able to regulate their own affect and attention to some extent.”